-- Does the agency ensure that all full- and part-time medical and mental health care practitioners who work regularly in its facilities have been trained in how to detect and assess signs of sexual abuse and sexual harassment? ☑ Yes □ No - Does the agency ensure that all full- and part-time medical and mental health care practitioners who work regularly in its facilities have been trained in how to preserve physical evidence of sexual abuse? ⊠ Yes □ No - Does the agency ensure that all full- and part-time medical and mental health care practitioners who work regularly in its facilities have been trained in how to respond effectively and professionally to victims of sexual abuse and sexual harassment? ⊠ Yes □ No - Does the agency ensure that all full- and part-time medical and mental health care practitioners who work regularly in its facilities have been trained in how and to whom to report allegations or suspicions of sexual abuse and sexual harassment? ⊠ Yes □ No

-If medical staff employed by the agency conduct forensic examinations, do such medical staff receive appropriate training to conduct such examinations?
-(N/A if agency medical staff at the facility do not conduct forensic exams.) ⊠ Yes □ No □ NA

-Does the agency maintain documentation that medical and mental health practitioners have received the training referenced in this standard either from the agency or elsewhere?
+115.35 (a) ■ Does the agency ensure that all full- and part-time medical and mental health care practitioners who work regularly in its facilities have been trained in how to detect and assess signs of sexua abuse and sexual harassment?
+(N/A if the agency does not have any full- or part-time medical or mental health care practitioners who work regularly in its facilities.) ⊠ Yes □ No □ NA ■ Does the agency ensure that all full- and part-time medical and mental health care practitioners who work regularly in its facilities have been trained in how to preserve physical evidence of sexual abuse?
+(N/A if the agency does not have any full- or part-time medical or mental health care practitioners who work regularly in its facilities.) ⊠ Yes □ No □ NA ■ Does the agency ensure that all full- and part-time medical and mental health care practitioners who work regularly in its facilities have been trained in how to respond effectively and professionally to victims of sexual abuse and sexual harassment?
+(N/A if the agency does not have any full- or part-time medical or mental health care practitioners who work regularly in its facilities.) ⊠ Yes □ No □ NA ■ Does the agency ensure that all full- and part-time medical and mental health care practitioners who work regularly in its facilities have been trained in how and to whom to report allegations or suspicions of sexual abuse and sexual harassment?
+(N/A if the agency does not have any full-or part-time medical or mental health care practitioners who work regularly in its facilities.) ☑ Yes □ No □ NA 115.35 (b) If medical staff employed by the agency conduct forensic examinations, do such medical staff receive appropriate training to conduct such examinations?
+(N/A if agency medical staff at the facility do not conduct forensic exams or the agency does not employ medical staff.) ☑ Yes □ No □ NA 115.35 (c) ■ Does the agency maintain documentation that medical and mental health practitioners have received the training referenced in this standard either from the agency or elsewhere?
+(N/A if the agency does not have any full- or part-time medical or mental health care practitioners who work regularly in its facilities.) ⊠ Yes □ No □ NA 115.35 (d)

-Xes

-No

-- Do medical and mental health care practitioners employed by the agency also receive training mandated for employees by §115.31? ⊠ Yes □ No - Do medical and mental health care practitioners contracted by and volunteering for the agency also receive training mandated for contractors and volunteers by §115.32? ⊠ Yes □ No

-- Exceeds Standard (Substantially exceeds requirement of standards) - $\times$

-- Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period) - Does Not Meet Standard (Requires Corrective Action)
+• manda medica ted for employees by §115.31?
+(N/A if the agency does not have any full- or part-time all or mental health care practitioners employed by the agency.) □ No □ NA • ■ Do medical and mental health care practitioners contracted by or volunteering for the agent also receive training mandated for contractors and volunteers by §115.32?
+(N/A if the agent does not have any full- or part-time medical or mental health care practitioners contracted by volunteering for the agency.) ⊠ Yes □ No □ NA Auditor Overall Compliance Determination Exceeds Standard (Substantially exceeds requirement of standards) \boxtimes Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period) Does Not Meet Standard (Requires Corrective Action)